BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### CAVALRY AND BREAK POINTS

 As stated earlier, **Cavalry** models can have an unusual impact upon the Break Point of an army.
 There are situations when a mount is killed but the rider is not and vice versa.
 This can cause some confusion about how many casualties have been inflicted.
-For example, a Warg Rider army may have had two mounts slain and two riders slain from different models, yet a full model has not yet been removed, which begs the question â€” has the army suffered any casualties?
+For example, a Warg Rider army may have had two mounts slain and two riders slain from different models, yet a full model has not yet been removed, which begs the question — has the army suffered any casualties?

 To solve this, a **Cavalry** model will count as a casualty when both a rider and a mount have been slain, however, they do not necessarily need to be from the same model.
-For example, if one Warg Rider has its rider slain and the Warg stays, and another Warg Rider has the Warg slain and the rider survives â€” this will count as one casualty, as one full Warg Rider (the rider from one and the Warg from the other) has been slain.
+For example, if one Warg Rider has its rider slain and the Warg stays, and another Warg Rider has the Warg slain and the rider survives — this will count as one casualty, as one full Warg Rider (the rider from one and the Warg from the other) has been slain.